isaacazuelos/kurt/docs/testing-plan.md

 I've largely moved away from having multiple examples or doing a lot of doc tests because they're noticeable _much_ slower to run.
-They make good documentation, and we should make sure our documentation is correct, but we can keep most of the tests as regular unit tests most of the time to make tests run quicker.
-For example, the 14 doc tests in syntax take 1.95 seconds to run but the 45 unit tests take 0.00
+They make good documentation, and we should make sure our documentation is correct, but we can keep most of the tests as unit tests most of the time.
+For example, at one early stage in development, 14 doc tests in syntax took 1.95 seconds to run but 45 similar unit tests took 0.00

 Crates should also have [integration tests] for their public behaviour.
 For example, the `syntax` module has integration tests for the lexer and parser